- Katya Galitzine explores a very different side of St Petersburg

 WHY SHOULD I JOIN THIS GROUP TOUR TO RUSSIA?

 The tour is led by Princess Katya Galitzine, part of one of the oldest noble families in Russian History.
-Katya’s grandfather, Prince Vladimir Galitzine fled his Russian homeland after the Bolshevik revolution and settled in London where he became an art and antique dealer.
-Her father was just three years old at the time.
+Katya’s grandfather, Prince Vladimir Galitzine fled his Russian homeland after the Russian revolution and settled in London.
 Katya is also a direct descendant of Catherine the Great and in 1989, 70 years after the Revolution forced her ancestors to flee their native Russia, Katya returned to Russia to study.

 IS THIS GROUP TOUR SUITABLE FOR SOLO TRAVELLERS?